kubeshop/tracetest/docs/docs/live-examples/pokeshop/use-cases/import-pokemon.md

     API-->>Endpoint: 201 Created
 ```

-2. a Worker that dequeue messages and do the async process
+2. A Worker that dequeues messages and completes the async process.
 ```mermaid
 sequenceDiagram
     participant Queue as RabbitMQ